BCHarrell/RTHub-LLM-CTF/docs/config_explanation.md

 :exclamation: If you're using Docker, `localhost` needs to be `host.docker.internal` to reach out.
 E.g., `http://host.docker.internal:11434/v1`.

-- `llm-max-response-token-length` and `llm-max-input-token-length`: hopefully self-explanatory.
+- `llm-max-input-token-length` and `llm-max-response-token-length`: hopefully self-explanatory.
 Sets the input/output token lengths for this set's agent.
-If left empty, the game will set a default of 100k tokens.
+If left empty, the game will set a default of 100k input tokens to get it out of the way, and 8k output tokens.
+Check your specific LLM for what its own requirements are.
 - `guard-type`: `[firewall | llm-guard | blank]` - This is the input/output checks.
 For the BasicAgent, a simple prompt firewall and an implementation of `llm-guard` are available.
 You can define your own, you'll just need to update the agent